-Our top-rated Michigan motorcycle accident lawyers can help if you or someone you care about was injured while riding.
+A top-rated Michigan motorcycle accident lawyer can help if you or someone you care about was injured while riding.
 We represent bikers and passengers in motorcycle injury cases.

 Our law firm get motorcyclists the highest settlements against at-fault drivers and assist them with insurance claims for their no-fault insurance benefits.

 - Do I need to hire a motorcycle lawyer?

 - How do I file a motorcycle accident lawsuit?

 - Can I sue for pain and suffering damages?

 - Who pays my medical bills and lost wages?

 - How much is my case worth?

 - Examples of settlements